niamhbelton/Siamese_Network_Bad_Data/README.md

 An MRI was labelled as being bad data if it fell into any of the following categories;
 1. Contained no anatomical information.
 2. Contained no relevant anatomical information.
-For example, when training a model to detect ACL tears on sagittal data, an MRI from the axial or coronal plane is not informative.
+For example, when training a model to detect ACL tears on sagittal data, an MRI from the axial or coronal plane that has been included in the sagittal plane data by mistake will harm the model's performance.
 3. Most of the important anatomical information is out of view.

 The MRI cases that were considered to be bad data are highlighted in the table below.